batoolalali/AboutME/README.md

 Then Question 6 and 7 are like questions that need specific answers and user have to try limited times. for question 6 you have 4 attempts to hit the correct answer. for question 7 you have 6 attempts to hit the correct answer but there are more than one correct answer.

+Esraa abdelqader is driver.
+Batool Al-Ali is navigator.

+we worked together on the code to move all questions into functions.